Sayed-Mahmoud/Udacity_ITIDA_02/README.md

 quantity is a number,
 status is character(8) and can be active or complete)

+# instructions on how to set database

+Open PSQL: psql postgres

+CREATE USER: CREATE USER full_stack_user WITH PASSWORD 'password123';

+create a new database: CREATE DATABASE Test;

+Grant all database privileges to user: GRANT ALL PRIVILEGES ON DATABASE Test TO full_stack_user;

+List databases: \l

+Connect to a database: \c Test;

+Create users Table: CREATE TABLE IF NOT EXISTS users
+(
+	id SERIAL Primary Key,
+	firstname VARCHAR(25) NOT NULL,
+	lastname VARCHAR(25) NOT NULL,
+	password TEXT NOT NULL
+);

+Create products Table: CREATE TABLE IF NOT EXISTS products (
+	id SERIAL Primary Key,
+	name VARCHAR(255) NOT NULL,
+	price NUMERIC(18,2) NOT NULL,
+	category VARCHAR(50)
+);

+Create orders Table: CREATE TABLE IF NOT EXISTS orders (
+	id SERIAL Primary Key,
+	product_id INT NOT NULL,
+	user_id INT NOT NULL,
+	quantity INT NOT NULL,
+	status VARCHAR(8) NOT NULL DEFAULT('active'),
+	CONSTRAINT order_product_id FOREIGN KEY(product_id) REFERENCES products(id) ON DELETE CASCADE ON UPDATE CASCADE, CONSTRAINT order_user_id FOREIGN KEY(user_id) REFERENCES users(id) ON DELETE CASCADE ON UPDATE CASCADE );

+Show the tables of a db and their columns: \dt

+Bring the migration up 'db-migrate up'

 # Database Relationships

 user has one with many orders.